canonical/checkbox/docs/reference/units/job.rst

     .. _win32 flag:

     ``win32``:
-        This flag makes checkbox run jobs' commands in windows-specific manner.
+        This flag makes Checkbox run jobs' commands in windows-specific manner.
         Attach this flag to jobs that are run on Windows OS.

     .. _noreturn flag:

     ``noreturn``:
-        This flag makes checkbox suspend execution after job's command is run.
+        This flag makes Checkbox suspend execution after job's command is run.
-        This prevents scenario where checkbox continued to operate (writing session data to disk and so on), while other process kills it (leaving checkbox session in unwanted/undefined state).
+        This prevents scenario where Checkbox continued to operate (writing session data to disk and so on), while other process kills it (leaving Checkbox session in unwanted/undefined state).
-        Attach this flag to jobs that cause killing of checkbox process during their operation.
+        Attach this flag to jobs that cause killing of Checkbox process during their operation.
 E.g. run shutdown, reboot, etc.
         This flag also makes Checkbox to leave a ``__checkbox_respawn`` file in the ``$PLAINBOX_SESSION_SHARE`` directory which can be used by the